Quotes

 Jos Letschert

 "Sculpting and poetry are closely related artistic ways of expression.
-Both disciplines strive for the compaction of ideas, concepts, views, thoughts in a condensed form.
-In the end, the form is different, but the intentions are similar.
+Both disciplines strive for the compaction of ideas, concepts, views and thoughts.
+In the end, the condensed form is different, but the intentions are similar.
 The sculptor is a material poet, the poet is a sculptor with words. "

-"To come close to my visual intentions I have to leave the concreteness of representations to achieve cohesive, conceptual and immersive shape and composition"
+"To come close to my visual intentions I have to leave the concreteness of representations to achieve a cohesive and conceptual expression of an idea."

 "Much needs to be added, to make clear what I am leaving out"

-"My sculpture is characterized by its defiant incompleteness "
+"My sculpture is characterized by the conscious application of incompleteness "

 "Change and doubt are permanent sculptor companions"

 "My sculptural work is inspired by Greek mythology.
-Myths are about a continuous process of searching for an acceptable balance between transience and imperishability, even though this is usually not based on logical arguments; however, the illogical is not by definition unrealistic."
+Myths are about a continuous process of searching for an acceptable balance between reality and desire, between emotion and rationality, between transience and incorruption, even if this search is usually not based on logical arguments.
+However, the illogical is not necessarily unrealistic, certainly not in the imagination."

 "My sculpture is a search for balance between aesthetics and decay".